siddhartha-gadgil/ProvingGround/Universes.md

 * As the universes are cumulative, we can only ensure that the  objects of a universe (even a higher one) are types.
 * This is true at the  level of HoTT as well, so there is no loss in expressiveness in not making more refined  statements.
 * Hence it suffices to make Symbolic Types with parameter _Term_ only, and have these as symbolic objects in all universes.

+### Universes for Inductive types.

+* It is mainly the HoTT type, not so much as the scala type, that should be correctly specified.